 Digital transformation is a challenging process.
-Which is why to envision and create real value for our partners, all our business solution are moulded by a unified framework which is SOSTAC.
+Which is why to envision and create real value for our partners, all our business solution are moulded by a unified framework –PR Smith’s SOSTAC®.

-SOSTAC (Inspired from PR Smith’s model) is considered as an authoritative Planning and strategy framework amongst businesses of varying sizes, be it a startup or a global organisation.
+SOSTAC®, created by PR Smith is considered as an authoritative Planning and strategy framework amongst businesses of varying sizes, be it a startup or a global organisation.
 The framework allows us to ask the right questions that are crucial while planning, strategising or executing any project.

 Situation Analysis – Where are we now?
 Understanding the current landscape, bench-marking

 Objective Setting – Where do we want to be?
 Setting useful, actionable objectives